 Joint and Coalition exercises provide the framework upon which components build warfighting capability and support USCENTCOM.
 Exercises include training at all levels, from company small unit tactics to large-scale multi-national exercises.

 Military-to-military contact also supports a peacetime engagement strategy by improving relations with countries in the area of responsibility through seminars, and individual and small group meetings.
 This interaction allows for discussion of issues, develops individual relationships, and builds trust, confidence, and cohesion between the U.S. military and the militaries of countries throughout the AOR.

-Throughout 2019, USCENTCOM will conduct Military Information Support Operations (MISO) to support Department of Defense (DOD) strategic communications to maintain freedom of movement; access and flow of global commerce; deter state-sponsored conventional attacks and mitigate malign influence; counter Weapons of Mass Destruction; promote regionally stability and improve Partner Nation capabilities and cooperation; and disrupt regional and trans-regional terrorist organizations.
-These MISO activities support USCENTCOM's assigned military missions and are coordinated with U.S. government agencies and implemented in accordance with U.S. Code and DOD policies.
-MISO activities in Iraq, Afghanistan, and Syria focus on delegitimizing and dispelling ISIS falsehoods; countering extremist narratives; deterring and degrading malign foreign influence; providing factual information aimed at avoiding and reducing civilian casualties; degrading and reducing terrorist acts and recruitment of adversaries such as ISIS, Taliban and Al Qaeda.
+USCENTCOM will conduct Military Information Support Operations (MISO) to support Department of Defense (DoD) strategic communications to maintain freedom of movement; access and flow of global commerce; deter state-sponsored conventional attacks; mitigate malign influence; counter Weapons of Mass Destruction; promote regional stability, improve Partner Nation capabilities cooperation; show U.S. resolve and disrupt regional and trans-regional terrorist organizations.
+These MISO activities support USCENTCOM’s assigned military missions and are coordinated with U.S. government agencies and implemented in accordance with U.S. Code and DoD policies.
+MISO activities in Iraq, Afghanistan, and Syria focus on delegitimizing and dispelling ISIS falsehoods; countering extremist narratives; deterring and degrading malign foreign influence; providing factual information aimed at avoiding and reducing civilian casualties; degrading and reducing terrorist acts and recruitment of adversaries such as ITN proxies and surrogates, ISIS, Taliban and Al Qaeda.